danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Apply function &mdash; `expression(arg, arg, ...) { block } { block } ...`

-To apply an expression as a function, place arguments to apply it to between parentheses.
+To apply an expression as a function, follow it with a list of comma-separated arguments to apply it to, between parentheses.
 The result of this expression is the same as the result of the function call.
-If the function call returned void, then the expression's result is also a void.
+If the function call returns void, then the expression's result is also a void.

 In order to make it convenient to define control-structure-like functions, any number of block closure literals may follow the closing parenthesis.
 All